wdiepeveen/FPGA-Network-Pruning/README.md

 ```

 # Installation
+1. Clone this repo
-Download the darknet weights from:
+2. Download the darknet weights from:
   - baidu(https://pan.baidu.com/s/1dAGEW8cm-dqK14TbhhVetA     Extraction code:dm5b)

-Clone the following repo in this project for the YOLOv4 implementation:
+3. Clone the following repo in this project for the YOLOv4 implementation:
 - https://github.com/Tianxiaomo/pytorch-YOLOv4